Skip to content

 • Did the application successfully start and reach a ready state?

-• Are temporary resources cleaned up?
+• Were temporary resources cleaned up?

 Real-World Case